canonical/checkbox/docs/tutorial/writing-tests/test-plan.rst

     network_available
     network_speed

-To run the test plan we can use ``run`` as we previously did for inidivual
+To run the test plan we can use ``run`` as we previously did for individual
 tests:

 .. code-block::